RocketRace/hoopy/README.md

 # hoopy

-# Unfortunately, this library cannot be released in a functioning state due to a bug in `cpython`.

 Hoopy extends the Python language, letting you write a subset of Haskell in your scripts!

 - `pip install hoopy` (not yet published)